The Bridge, Venice

 The bridge theme occurs repeatedly in Whistler’s vistas.
 It is also the main focus of more than one of the Venetian prints.
 While some bridges are seen from below, from where one would see it if approaching in a gondola (for example Ponte del Piovan, Kennedy 209), The Bridge depicts the scene from a high perspective, opening up the view into the far distance.
 The small boat approaching the arch in the foreground is again, as in the earlier Thames prints, a stock motif that is probably ultimately derived from the Japanese woodcuts of Hokusai and Hiroshige.
 The bridge here is the Ponte de le Terese over the Rio de l’Arzere in the Santa Marta quarter.

 The early biography of Whistler by Elizabeth and Joseph Pennell is essential for its “immense quantity of information” but also notorious for “the inherent hyperbole and misinformation” (Eric Denker, Annotated Bibliography, in Fine, p.
 184).
-From a dealer’s perspective, however, it is always nice to get the kind of glowing appraisal for a work like the one the Pennells supply for this etching: “Simplicity of expression has never been carried further.
+Still, it is worth quoting from the Pennels’ appraisal of The Bridge: “Simplicity of expression has never been carried further.
 Probably the finest plate, in its simplicity and directness, is The Bridge.
 Whistler now obtained the quality of richness by suggesting detail, and also by printing.
 In The Traghetto there is the same scheme as in The Miser and The Kitchen, but the Venice plate is more painterlike.
 Without taking away from the etched line he has given a fullness of tone which makes the background of [Rembrandt’s ] The Burgomaster Six weak by comparison.
 And he knew this” (Pennell/Pennell, p.
 197).

 The plate was originally advertised for but not included in the First Venice Set where it was substituted by the somewhat more conventional view of The Little Mast (Kennedy 185).
 It was published as part of the Second Venice Set in 1886.